theonejb/project_utils/Readme.md

 - A simple set of options when creating a project allows selection of availalble libraries (jquery, backbone.js) and frameworks (bootstrap, 960gs).
 The selected set is also included in the html files at places indicated by markers
-- Source files also processed as templates, so basic options like project name can be set automatically in all places in the source file
+- All text files are processed as templates, so basic options like project name can be set automatically in all source files
+- __putils__ can also copy the files for a specific library to the current directory.
+Useful to have all the libraries in one place and get them as required.
+No symlinks as that would interfere with deployment